akkefa/ml-notes/docs/probability/hypothesis_testing.md

 ## T-Tests

+What is a t-test, and when do we use it?
+A t-test is used to compare the means of one or two samples, when the underlying population parameters of those samples (mean and standard deviation) are unknown.
+Like a z-test, the t-test assumes that the sample follows a normal distribution.
+In particular, this test is useful for when we have a small sample size, as we can not use the Central Limit Theorem to use a z-test.

+There are two kinds of t-tests:

+1. One Sample t-tests
+2. Two Sample t-tests

 Let $X_1, X_2, \ldots, X_n$ be a random sample from the normal distribution with mean $\mu$ and unknown variance $\sigma^2$.

 Consider testing the simple versus simple hypotheses